TaWald/similaritybench/README.md

 ```bash
     python3 -m repsim.run -c path/to/config.yaml
 ```
-In the `experiments/configs` subdirectory, you can find all the config files necessary to reproduce our experiments.
+In the `configs/` subdirectory, you can find all the config files necessary to reproduce our experiments.

-If you want only want to run experiments on specific tests or domains, we provide a detailed descriptions on the config files in Section 2.2. below.
+If you want only want to run experiments on specific tests or domains, we provide a detailed descriptions on the config files below.

 ### 2.1 Instructions on Config files